 Accordingly, as further requirements for the extent of the bonus pool, specific criteria are defined as "Entry Conditions" and supplementary additional KPIs are included in the assessment as part of the "Performance & Risk Dashboard".
 This takes place both at the time of the budget fixing and when the final bonus pool is defined.
-The following minimum Entry Conditions must be met as at 31 December 2021 with regard to profitability, capital and liquidity:
+The following minimum Entry Conditions must be met as at 31 December 2022 with regard to profitability, capital and liquidity:

-- Underlying Net Operating Profit > 0, and - Underlying Net Profit > 0, and - Pillar 1 capital ratios ≥ 2021 RAF "limit" and - Liquidity Coverage Ratio ≥ 2021 RAF "limit" (108%), and - Net Stable Funding Ratio ≥ 2021 RAF "limit" (102,3%).
+- Operating EVA > 0, and - Net Profit (excl.
+Exceptionals) > 0, and - Pillar 1 capital ratios ≥ 2022 RAF "limit" and - Liquidity Coverage Ratio ≥ 2022 RAF "limit" (109%), and - Net Stable Funding Ratio ≥ 2022 RAF "limit" (102,1%).

-The total amount of variable remuneration is determined as a next step for the three main segments.
+The total amount of variable remuneration is determined as a next step for the main areas.
 For the individual sub-pools arising in the process, bonus values are proposed in accordance with the differentiated development of results of the respective segments.
 In this way, possible differences in the development of results of sub-segments are duly taken into account.
-In the process, the following three sub-segments were analysed:
+In the process, the following sub-areas were analysed:

-- Commercial Banking

-- Corporate & Investment Banking

-- Corporate Functions (Management Board, Group Corporate Centre, Global Banking Services)
+- Privatkundenbank (PBK), Corporates and Client Solutions (CS) - Corporate Functions (Management Board, Group Corporate Centre, Global Banking Services & Chief Digital Officer)

-A decision on the final bonus budget distribution to the segments specified above is made by the full Management Board, depending on the success achieved, and the final bonus budget distribution is subsequently discussed by the Committee on Economic Affairs (Wirtschaftsausschuss).
+A decision on the final bonus budget distribution to the areas specified above is made by the full Management Board, depending on the success achieved, and the final bonus budget distribution below the above-mentioned areas is subsequently discussed by the Committee on Economic Affairs (Wirtschaftsausschuss).
 The decisions on the pools of the subsidiaries are implemented via the respective regulatory bodies.